-Glass – this is often difficult to see, is not picked up by metal detectors and in a kitchen or large processing plant, glass is often used and so, broken glass is a common hazard in general.
+Glass – this is often difficult to see, but glass is used in food production and so, broken glass is a common hazard in general.
 There have even been reports of supermarket baby food containing shards of glass.

 Wood – this more often comes either from wooden implements but most commonly from splinters or chips which come off pallets and similar packaging and transport materials between venues.

 Stones or rocks – often brought into the processing plant with vegetables but can also come from sources inside kitchens and factories, particularly during or just after building work.